elephantscale/es-training-new/terraform/slides/terraform-walk-through.md

 ---

 ## We Will Use AWS
 * The most popular cloud infrastructure provider, by far.
-It has a 45% share in the cloud infrastructure market, which is more than the next three biggest competitors (Microsoft, Google, and IBM)
+It has a __45% share__ in the cloud infrastructure market, which is more than the next three biggest competitors (Microsoft, Google, and IBM)
-* Provides a huge range of reliable and scalable cloud-hosting services
+* Provides a huge __range of reliable and scalable cloud-hosting services__
-* Generous Free Tier for the first year
+* Generous __Free Tier__ for the first year
+    * A trick to user after a year:
-    * Or use <myname+1@gmail.com> kind of address
+    * Use <myname+1@gmail.com> kind of address
     * If you already used up your free tier credits, the examples in the labs should still cost you no more than a few dollars.

 ---